Our Services

 Published on: 2/24/2026

-Irregular periods, hot flashes, sleep and mood changes, and vaginal or urinary symptoms commonly signal perimenopause or menopause driven by declining estrogen and progesterone.
+Irregular periods, hot flashes, sleep disturbances, mood changes, and vaginal or urinary symptoms are common signs of perimenopause or menopause, caused by declining estrogen and progesterone levels.

 You're not alone.
 Menopause is a natural biological transition, but it can bring real physical and emotional changes.
 Understanding what's happening in your body can help you respond with confidence instead of confusion.